 Will I Need a Bone Graft to Get Dental Implants?

 This is dependent upon the state of your jawbone.
 When Dr. Brumbaugh examines your oral cavity during your initial consultation, he will determine if your bone is strong and durable enough to support the implants and restoration.
 If so, you will be cleared for the surgical portion of dental implant placement.
 However, if it appears your bone has weakened over time, it will be necessary to undergo a bone graft if you want to pursue dental implants.

 The process of placing dental implants does require oral surgery, but the good news is that you won’t feel a thing.
 On the day of your procedure, you will receive local anesthesia and/or sedation to ensure you are safe, comfortable, and fully relaxed the entire time.
 While having your implants surgically placed into your jawbone, you will feel no pain whatsoever.
 After the procedure is complete, you will likely experience some soreness and tenderness but with proper medication and plenty of rest, the discomfort will soon dissipate.

 Can I Switch From Dentures to Dental Implants?

 It is possible to make the switch from a removable prosthetic to permanent restorations like dental implants.
-However, before you set your mind on making this happen, it is ultimately up to your dentist in Park Cities, Dallas, TX to determine if it’s possible.
+However, before you set your mind on making this happen, it is ultimately up to your dentist in Dallas, TX to determine if it’s possible.
 For many denture-wearers, the jawbone may be far too weak and require bone grafts before moving forward, which requires spending several months recovering before the move to dental implants can take place.